caotic123/PomPom-Language/README.md

   ].
 ```

-Proving is almost the same approach from other languages (like Idris), but we often represent data differently in order to enhance the power of optional constructors, for example the proof that true <> false.
+Proving is almost the same approach from other languages (like Idris), but we often represent data differently to enhance the power of optional constructors, for example, the proof that true <> false.

 ```js
 Static unit : *.